madshall/node-blink-security/README.md

 ## Constructor
 * `email` - your Blink account email
 * `password` - your Blink account password
 * `deviceId` - identifies your device and registers it in your account.
-It's required since version 4.0.0 of this package as this is when Blink switched to 2-factor authentication flow
+It's required since version 4.0.0 of this package as this is when Blink switched to 2-factor authentication flow.
+The value is provided by you and it should let you identify the device correctly when you receive a verification email from Blink.
 * `options`
 * * `auth_2FA: false` - set to `true` if you want to receive verification code for each login, otherwise you'll receive verification email only once for the first time and after that the device will be remembered by Blink.
 * * `verification_timeout: 60000` - number of milliseconds to wait for email verification until retrying account login